 More on the IVFRA:

 The Illinois Valley Flood Resiliency Alliance (IVFRA) was formed in as a united local effort to encourage all area communities to prepare regionally to mitigate flooding and to build resiliency into their long term plans.
 After several meetings and a comprehensive “Flood Fighting School,” the region is in the process of developing a Regional Flood Response Plan.
-The affected area includes portions of Bureau, Grundy, LaSalle, Putnam, Marshall, and Stark Counties.

 This broad public-private alliance is in early stages of development.
 It will grow to provide a way to unify all parts of the region around the goal of resilience.
 The alliance and its partners can assess a community’s vulnerability, educate and communicate about risk, and evaluate and expand the regions capacity to handle risk.